 How long will it take?

-From the time that you pop in your first aligner, it will be an average of 6 months before you see your transformed smile.
+Typically, home aligners take around 6 months to transform your smile.
 Of course, this all depends on the severity of your condition.
 More complex cases often take longer, while milder ones can be quicker.
 Your aligner plan will contain an estimated treatment timeline so you can plan out your next several months.

 Does insurance cover Smilelove’s treatment?